 13 Ways You're Ruining Your Body After 60, Say Experts

 As we age, our health needs change.
 In other words, what worked when we were younger may have a detrimental impact on our body and mind later in life.
 What health habits are the most damaging?
-Eat This, Not That! surveyed some of the top experts in the country, who revealed some of the worst ways you can ruin your body in your senior years.
-Read on for 13 ways you're ruining your body after 60—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Eat This, Not That!
+Health surveyed some of the top experts in the country, who revealed some of the worst ways you can ruin your body in your senior years.
+Read on for 13 ways you're ruining your body after 60—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 You Are Ignoring Symptoms

 Darren P. Mareiniss, MD, FACEP, Assistant Professor of Emergency Medicine, Sidney Kimmel Medical College – Thomas Jefferson University notes that one of the biggest mistakes is ignoring concerning symptoms like unintended weight loss, blood in the stool, chest pain, lower extremity edema or shortness of breath, which can lead to serious maladies going undiagnosed.
 Don't let these simmer, or fear you're a hypochondriac; at your age, get them checked out, he advises.